 BMPs, proteins that are naturally found in the body, promote healing and support bone formation during the grafting process.

 Demineralized Bone Matrix (DBM)

 DBM is the growth factor-rich, organic collagen matrix that is taken from an allograft bone and injected into the grafting site.
 It is also referred to as “Demineralized Freeze-Dried Bone Allograft” (DFDBA).

 Composite Grafting Materials

 A variety of materials such as collagen, ceramic, growth factors, bone, DBM, and marrow may be combined to create an optimal grafting composite.

 The wide variety of bone grafting materials allows us to provide our patients with options tailored specifically to their case.
-If you have questions about bone grafting, please give Dr. Sturtz, Dr. Betts, Dr. Wasielewski and Dr. Bartling a call at Plymouth Office Phone Number 734-455-0710.
+If you have questions about bone grafting, please give Dr. Betts, Dr. Wasielewski, Dr. Bartling and Dr. Cannavo a call at Plymouth Office Phone Number 734-455-0710.